Shimanta12/pedal-pals-client-side/README.md

 5. Login has a email-password based authentication and sign in with google authentication.
 6. Once logged in a user can see Dashboard route, and will appear a logOut button on menubar which will log out the user.
 7. Dashboard for a regular user have 2 nested routes(My orders, Add review) and a logout button.
 In my orders route a user can see his/her purchased products and can also cancel purchase.
 And user can also add review which will be shown in the home page.
 8. However an admin will see different nested and protected route on dashboard which will not be seen by regular user.
 Those routes are Manage Orders, Add Product, Manage Products, Make admin and a logout button.
 In Manage order route an admin will see all products purchased by available users.
-And an admin can delete or approve a order.
+And an admin can delete or change status of an order.
 In Add product route an admin can add a product which will appear on explore page.
 An admin can make a regular user admin in Make Admin route.
 In Manage products route an admin can see all products stored in the database and can delete a product from database.
 9. This site is responsive for mobile and tablet devices.
 10. All the data used in this site are from mongoDb database.